Document Bank of Virginia

 “The Age of Iron” was published by the New York printing firm of Currier and Ives in 1869.
 It satirized the woman suffrage movement that was gaining widespread support in America during that time.

-The woman suffrage movement took root in 1848 at the first women's rights convention, which was held in Seneca Falls, New York, with the participants calling for political equality and the right to vote.
+The woman suffrage movement took root in 1848 at the first women's rights convention, which was held in Seneca Falls, New York.
+At the convention, the participants calling for political equality and the right to vote.
 As the movement gained more support throughout the country, it also brought about a great deal of public scrutiny.
-Many people, including some women, questioned how women would be able to complete their domestic duties in the private sphere while also participating in activities outside the home in the public sphere.
-Since colonial times in America, women had been classified as a dependent class under the responsibility of their fathers or husbands.
+Many people, including some women, questioned how women would be able to complete their domestic duties while also participating in activities outside the home.
+Since colonial times in America, women had been classified as dependents under the responsibility of their fathers or husbands.
 In Virginia, for example, married women had no right to manage property that they owned until 1877.

 “The Age of Iron” depicts two men, one sewing and the other doing laundry.
 At the same time a woman is shown leaving the house and approaching a carriage driven by another woman, with a third woman in the back.
-Not only does this speak to the fear among men that they would have to take care of domestic duties while women left the home, it also shows the concern that male servants would be replaced by women.
-Many men feared that their own status could change dramatically if women successfully challenged the idea of private and public spheres and gained political equality.
+Not only does this speak to the fear among men that they would have to take care of domestic duties in the "private" sphere, it also reveals the fears that women would dominate the space deemed "public" by many Victorian magazines.
+This false dichotomy of a "private" sphere for women and a "public" sphere for men was a familiar trope in nineteenth century literature and other writing, although it did not reflect the realities of women's work.
+Still, many men feared that their own status could change dramatically if women successfully challenged the idea of private and public spheres and gained political equality.

 Citation: “The Age of Iron: Man As He Expects to Be.” lithograph.
 [New York]: Currier & Ives, 1869.
 Library of Congress Prints and Photographs Division, Washington, D.C.